devangpunatar/The-Sparks-Foundation-Internship/README.md

 # The-Sparks-Foundation-Internship

-This repo contains my tasks done as a data science and business analytics intern at the sparks foundation.
+This repository contains my tasks done as a data science and business analytics intern at the sparks foundation.
 Internship Category - Data Science and Business Analytics
 Internship Duration - 1 Month ( February-2022 )